 - canned light tuna

 A pescatarian diet may be healthful and carries health benefits, as long as people avoid fish with high levels of mercury.
-However, this diet may not be as sustainable as some people think.

 People may find that canned tuna and sardines, as well as smoked fish, are the easiest foods to obtain and eat.
 These are full-flavored options, but frozen white fish and fish sticks are more delicately flavored options.